Nick Anderson (musician)

-Nicholas Anderson (born April 26, 1995) is an American singer-songwriter, multi-instrumentalist, and record producer.
-He is best known as the frontman of the alternative rock band the Wrecks since its formation in 2015.
-He remains their primary producer and lyricist but has recently collaborated with a variety of artists on projects outside the scope of the Wrecks.
+Nicholas Michael Anderson (born April 26, 1995) is an American singer-songwriter, multi-instrumentalist, and record producer.
+He is best known as the frontman of the alternative rock band The Wrecks since its formation in 2015.
+He remains their primary producer and lyricist but has recently collaborated with a variety of artists on projects outside the scope of The Wrecks.

 Early life

 Anderson was born in Western New York to John Anderson, an editor for the Daily News and the Tyler Morning Telegraph, and Kasey Ross Riley, a school secretary.
 He grew up in rural Wellsville, the second oldest of five siblings.
 He learned to play the piano at eight years old and taught himself to play the guitar at fourteen.
-He cites his early experience in producing to experimenting in Garageband on the iMac at his father's workplace.
+He cites his early experience in producing to experimenting in GarageBand on the iMac at his father's workplace.
 In December 2012, he formed pop punk cover band Exit Plan with Tyler Cornell, Jesse McKee, and Jimmy Dixon.
 The band released a four-track CD and a non-album single.

 Aside from music, Anderson was also proficient in baseball.
 Anderson pitched for a varsity team at Wellsville High School from 2011 until his graduation in 2013.
 After setting several regional records, he played for San Diego City College in California, pursuing a two-year major in digital audio technology alongside baseball.
 Around this time, Anderson was a successful contestant on gameshow Let's Make a Deal.
-While balancing his college career, seventeen-year-old Anderson continued performing at various San Diego music festivals with Exit Plan.
+While balancing his college career, Anderson continued performing at various San Diego music festivals with Exit Plan.

 Career

-Anderson met future bandmate Aaron Kelley on Facebook around 2010 when he was fourteen-years-old.
+Anderson met future bandmate Aaron Kelley on Facebook around 2010.
 Remaining friends through 2014, Kelley introduced Anderson to recording industry executive Richard Reines, of whom he was interning for at the time, and Anderson began writing and producing for the bands that Reines managed.
 In September 2014, Anderson and Kelley formed a pop-punk band, Coastbound, with three others – Kyle Hulett, Steven Groot, and Taylor Enzminger.
 The group released five-track EP Wasting Your Breath and a mildly successful cover of The Weeknd's "The Hills."
 Coastbound continued performing at local music festivals in California throughout 2015; however, in September 2015, Anderson and Kelley announced their intentions to place the band on a hiatus to pursue a "new music endeavor with an indie rock project."
-Sometime in October 2015, Anderson's new project released a song, "Get 'Em Ready," which features in Episode 5 of CBS's Limitless.
+Sometime in October 2015, Anderson's new project released a song, "Get 'Em Ready", which features in Episode 5 of CBS's Limitless.